 Generally speaking, I go with 1-2 tablespoons of fat for every 8 oz of coffee (or tea).
 When I first started making my bulletproof coffees I got my MCTs from MCT oil, which is a concentrated source of MCTs.
 One day I ran out of MCT oil though and tried unrefined coconut oil instead.

-The unrefined coconut oil gave my bulletproof coffee a nice smoothness with a hint of coconut flavor.
+The unrefined coconut oil gave my Keto coffee a nice smoothness with a hint of coconut flavor.
 While I do feel I had more energy using MCT oil, the flavor of the unrefined coconut oil is worth the trade off to me.

 Not to mention coconut oil is a powerhouse saturated fat that’s been found to change bad cholesterol into good cholesterol and reduce markers for cardiovascular disease.